Santhosh-Paramasivam/collaborative-form/README.md

 - Department : CSE
 - College : SRM Institute of Science and Technology, Tiruchirappalli

+## Tech Stack

+### Node.js & Express.js

+To accommodate tight deadlines, JavaScript with Node.js and Express.js was chosen for rapid prototyping and development.

+### Supabase (PostgreSQL)

+Supabase was used for database hosting and ORM support.
+PostgreSQL allows flexible schema design—such as arrays—which is ideal for storing dynamic form data.

+### React.js

+React’s component-based architecture enabled quick development of dynamic forms and UI elements, significantly reducing build time.

 ## Database Design

 ### Database Type Choice

-A form can have any number of elements of different types, with different placeholder info or static text, such as in the case of a text element.

-Since the data to be stored is dynamic, and scability is a primary concern, a NoSQL database would be the most suitable choice.

-However, since that is prohibited by the project description, a PostGres SQL database was used
+Forms can contain a varying number of elements—each with unique types and placeholders or static text (e.g., a label or title).
+Given this dynamic nature and scalability concerns, a NoSQL database would typically be ideal.
+However, the project requirements mandated SQL, so PostgreSQL was used.

 ### Database Schema Design